Technigo/project-react-native-app/README.md

-This was the first project of the fourth sprint on the Technigo Frontend Bootcamp, which was focused on React Native

 ## 1. What is this?

-The purpose of this assignment was to practice React Native, there were no restrictions for this project and the only requirement was to use styled components.
+The purpose of this project was to practice React Native, the only requirement was to use styled components.

 ## 2. What did I do?